woshilaiceshide/scala-web-repl/README.md

 **What scala versions does it support?

 Only scala-2.11.7 is tested.
 May be scala-2.11.x is OK, but I give no promise.

+4.
+**How to make the internal scala interpreter stopped right now, without waiting for one minute?

+Just type the power command `':quit'` in the repl, then ENTER.

 ## Similar Projects
 1.